 - a.
-Within forty-eight hours after the scheduled time of the contest, is generally considered a reasonable amount of time in league play.
-In tournament play, all play ceases until the protest is resolved. - b.
+Withinforty-eight hours after the scheduled time of the contest, is generally considered a reasonable amount of time in league play.
+Intournament play, all play ceases until the protest is resolved. - b.
 A protest fee of one hundred seventy-five dollars (\$175.00) will be paid in all qualifying and post-season tournaments sanctioned by NSA Canada.
 If upheld, the protest fee shall be returned.
 If protesting player eligibility, the fee is \$175.00 per player being protested.
 The protest fee for a bat is \$400.00. - c.
-In tournament play, protest concerning player eligibility must be filed before the end of the game being protested.
+Intournament play, protest concerning player eligibility must be filed before the end of the game being protested. - d.
+In post season play, protests concerning player eligibility must be filed before the first pitch of the top of the fifth inning.